the-butcher/MOTH.CO2.2/moth_parts/electricassembly.md

 ---

 The Electric Assembly is now ready to be configured and to have a sketch uploaded.
-Please refer to [MOTH Core](../moth_core/README.md) for further instructions.
+Please refer to [Core](../moth_core/README.md) for further instructions.

 ---